ben-xD/talkdash/README.md

 ## TODOs

+- Nicer glow background
+- Command click to send message
+- Command + K for command palette
+- Delete messages on host (individually and all)
 - Themes: users can select different colors, which would get different birds too
 - Zen mode
 - View and adjust time remaining for the speaker remotely as Event Host